 The CC lock should be centered, symmetrical, and the ends are flat.
 The CC’s edges should also be slightly softened at the edges.
 The fake CC will have sharp edges, often squared off.

 If the backplate says the bag was made in Paris and the lining has a stamp “Made in France,” there should be a small hallmark on the top of the left “C” — three small lines.
-If the C has the three hallmark lines and the lining of your bag says “Made in Italy,” then you’ve got a fake.
+If the C has the three hallmark lines and the lining of your bag says “Made in Paris,” then you’ve got a fake.

 Back of the Lock